deeppaco/logo_detection_project/README.md

 # Logo Detection Project

-This repository contains the final group project of the team PACO for the course 20600 DEEP LEARNING FOR COMPUTER VISION tought by Gaia Rubera and Francesco Grossetti at Bocconi University.
+This repository contains the final group project of the team PACO for the course 20600 DEEP LEARNING FOR COMPUTER VISION taught by Gaia Rubera and Francesco Grossetti at Bocconi University.

 Team members:
 - Alessandro Caruso